intel/rohd-hcl/doc/components/fifo.md

 ## Bypass

-THe FIFO optionally supports a bypass if `generateBypass` is set.
+The FIFO optionally supports a bypass if `generateBypass` is set.
 When generated, if the FIFO is empty and both `readEnable` and `writeEnable` are high at the same time, then the FIFO will do a bypass of the internal storage, allowing for a combinational passthrough.

 ## Errors

 Error information can optionally be generated and provided if `generateError` is set.
 If data is popped when the FIFO is empty, or pushed when the FIFO is full, then the `error` signal will assert.

-There is no guarantee that the `error` signal will hold high once asserted once.
+There is no guarantee that the `error` signal will hold high once asserted.
 Behavior after an error condition is undefined.

 ## Occupancy